Loxwood Medical PracticeFarm CloseLoxwoodBillingshurst, West Sussex, RH14 0SUTel: 01403 752246

 For further information regarding this type of consultation you can visit http://chichester.westsussexwellbeing.org.uk.
 (Chichester Wellbeing Poster)

-On Saturday 10th June 2017 staff from Loxwood Medical Practice participated in the Loxwood Village Fete and Dog show.
-Initially we were invited to attend as First Aiders in case of any medical emergency, however we decided that this was an excellent opportunity to share some more information regarding a healthy lifestyle and improve the wellbeing of the local community.
+On Saturday 9th June 2018 staff from Loxwood Medical Practice once again participated in the Loxwood Village Fete and Dog show.
+We were on hand to attend as First Aiders in case of any medical emergency, however not wanting to miss another chance to share information regarding a healthy lifestyle and improve the wellbeing of the local community.
 As ‘Your partner for a healthier future’ our doctors and nurses provided information about healthy eating, diet and exercise.
-There were examples of how much fat weighs and what it would look like and what happens if you continue to consume more calories than your body needs.
-Our Nurses were also on hand to discuss overseas travel and sun safety for those villagers lucky to be going on holiday soon.
+Some delicious home made 'healthy' popcorn and summer fruit pots were available to taste.
+Our Nurses also had information on overseas travel and sun safety handing out samples of sun screen.

-On Friday 16th September 2016, undeterred by heavy rain, Loxwood Medical Practice opened its doors at 3.00pm for its very first Health and Wellbeing Fayre.
+On Friday 14th September Loxwood Medical Practice opened its doors for its second Health and Wellbeing Fayre following on from its successful inaugural event in 2016.

-The nursing team offered advice on travel and immunisations, stopping smoking, alcohol unit awareness, salt and sugar content of food alongside Nutritionist Julie Fleming.
+The practice nurses offered advice on travel and immunisations, stopping smoking, alcohol unit awareness and weight management.

 PSA testing and prostate cancer: advice for well men aged 50 and over